-Roadway Safety Professional Capacity Building Program
+About the Roadway Safety Professional Capacity Building Program

-About the Roadway Safety Capacity Building Program
+Why a Roadway Safety Professional Capacity Building Program?

 The mission of the FHWA Office of Safety is to reduce roadway fatalities and serious injuries by making roadways safer.
 Safety professionals are striving to improve roads, but face challenges as technologies emerge and new professionals enter the field.